 Reference Range: Negative for the detection of HIV-1/HIV-2 antibodies/p24 antigen.
 Clinical Significance: Early detection of HIV in the acute phase, using the CMIA, is essential to the rapid linkage of individuals infected with HIV to care and prevention of transmission.
-Submission Criteria: Collect 2 mL of blood in a gold top/serum separator tube (SST).
+Submission Criteria: The manufacturer recommends collecting 2 mL of blood in a gold top/serum separator tube (SST).
 Allow blood to clot at room temperature.
 Centrifuge for 10 minutes.
 Blood collected in a serum separator tube (SST) and centrifuged should be shipped in a cooler on cold packs on the same day as collected.
 Every effort should be made to ship specimens on the same day as collected.
 If it is not possible to ship the same day as collected, store at 2-8°C and ship in a cooler on cold packs the next business day.
+Avoid shipping specimens on Friday.
 Label specimens with a unique identifier.
+The IDPH Division of Laboratories has determined specimens are acceptable for testing if received in the laboratory between 2-30°C for up to 7 days.

+Rejection Criteria: Specimens will be rejected if they are:

+Grossly hemolyzed

-Rejection Criteria: Specimens will be rejected if they are: · Grossly hemolyzed - No submission form is provided - Insufficient quantity - No unique identifier on specimen - Broken or leaking specimen - Specimen greater than 7 days old from collection if stored and shipped cold - Specimen greater than 3 days old from collection if stored and shipped at room temperature Authorization: Prior approval is necessary from the IDPH Office of Disease Control, STD Section, at 217- 782-2747.
+- No submission form is provided

+- Insufficient quantity

+- No unique identifier on specimen

+- Broken or leaking specimen

+- Specimen greater than 7 days old from collection

+Authorization: Prior approval is necessary from the IDPH Office of Disease Control, STD Section, at 217-

+782-2747.

 Turn Around Time: 2 days for screening; 2-3 days for additional tests Ship to: Carbondale IDPH Laboratory Shipping Kits: See Ordering or Requesting Clinical or Environmental Supplies.
 Submission Form: Tests must be ordered online using the Electronic Test Ordering and Reporting (ETOR) portal.
 Print the submission form from the portal and submit copy with specimen.
-Contact dph.labs.dmg@illinois.gov for enrollment or questions regarding online test ordering.
+Contact $\frac{dph.labs.dmg@illinois.gov}{dph.labs.dmg@illinois.gov}$ for enrollment or questions regarding online test ordering.

-Influenza Virus (For Clinical and Epidemiology use.)
-Test Name: Detection of Influenza Method Name: Real-time reverse transcriptase polymerase chain reaction (RT-PCR) assay.
-Results: Positive and Negative for the detection of Influenza A, subtypes H3, H1N1 pdm2009, H3N2 variant, and Influenza B, subtypes Yamagata (YAM) and Victoria (VIC).
-Avian influenza H5N1 and H7N9 are tested only if epidemiologically consistent with infection.
-Reference Ranges: Negative for Influenza A and Influenza B. Clinical Significance: Early detection allows for effective clinical management and identification of possible outbreaks of influenza.
+Influenza Virus (For Clinical and Epidemiology use) Test Name: Detection of Influenza Method Name: Real-time reverse transcriptase polymerase chain reaction (RT-PCR) assay.
+Results: Detected/Not Detected for Influenza A/B.

+For Influenza A Detected specimens: Detected/Not Detected for Influenza A Subtypes (H1N1, H3, H3N2, H5N1 and H7N9.
+(H5 and H7 targets are only run if epidemiologically indicated.